fp7-netide/Engine/onos-shim/README.md

 - Mininet VM version >= 2.2.0 is required.
 Please refer to this [guide](http://mininet.org/download/#option-1-mininet-vm-installation-easy-recommended).

-- The core requires the Java NetIP library in your local Maven repository for a successful build.
+- The ONOS shim requires the Java NetIP library in your local Maven repository for a successful build.
 Therefore, go to the [libraries/netip/java](../lib/netip/java) directory and run `mvn clean install` before continuing.

 ### 2. Set up your test environment